rifatgamingop/Flame-/README.md

-Scarp's Privacy Policy
+Drazing's Privacy Policy

-By using Scarp you accept with its privacy policy.
+By using Drazing you accept with its privacy policy.

 1. What does it store?